CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-impressions.md

-# REST API: fetch all registered impressions
+# REST API: GET impressions

 All impressions that have been registered by Copernica can be fetched by sending a HTTP GET request to the following URL: